brightway-lca/brightway2/docs/index.rst

         processed --------- Compressed numerical arrays made from LCI and LCIA documents reports ----------- Data from LCA calculations

-New subdirectories can be created using ``config.request_dir`` (see :ref:`configuration-technical`).
+New subdirectories can be created using ``config.request_dir(new_dir_name)`` (see :ref:`configuration-technical`).

 The ``config`` object in detail
 -------------------------------

-Configuration is managed by the ``config`` object: a `singleton <http://en.wikipedia.org/wiki/Singleton_pattern>`_ object instantiated the first time you import brightway2.
+Configuration is managed by the :ref:`config <configuration-technical>` object: a `singleton <http://en.wikipedia.org/wiki/Singleton_pattern>`_ object instantiated the first time you import Brightway2.
 It stores the Brightway2 data directory, and has utility functions to change the data directory.
 It also stores information about whether or not it is being run on Windows, or used in an iPython shell.
 The ``config`` object can be imported from ``brightway2`` or ``bw2data``:

 .. code-block:: python